Political Patronage

 by Ed Sawicki

 You can get an idea of a presidential administration's desire to put the country ahead of party and politics by its political patronage.
-This is the use of state resources to reward individuals for their electoral support.
+This is the use of state resources to reward individuals for their political support.
 The award of ambassadorships is a traditional way of rewarding supporters.

 Two kinds of people who become ambassadors: career diplomats and political appointees.